 If a hit-and-run collision involves injury or death, the penalties are much more severe.
 In this case, a felony charge can result, and a conviction can result in a prison sentence of up to 10 years, and a fine of up to $5,000.

 Because the penalties for hit and run are serious, it’s important to get an experienced lawyer on your side who will advocate vigorously on your behalf, and seeking to preserve your legal innocence.
 This may entail contesting the evidence presented by the prosecution showing who caused the crash, or showing if you left the scene of an accident but did not actually know that you hit another vehicle or some other type of property, that you lacked the intent to actually flee the scene and could result in these charged being dropped or reduced.

 Call Me to Learn How I Can Help You

 If you or a loved one was charged with speeding, running a red light, drunk driving/OUI, reckless driving, or another traffic offense, get the experienced legal representation you deserve.

 As a Massachusetts traffic lawyer, I know what is at stake and am here to help.
 With over a decade of criminal defense and legal practice, I work vigorously on behalf of clients in seeking the best outcome possible.

 I offer a free, confidential consultation so that you can be candid and explain what happened.
-I typically represent clients on a flat-fee basis, and accept credit card payments.
+I typically represent clients on a flat-fee basis.
 I invite you to find out how I can help.